Senseye has developed a customer success project framework called Senseye ID.

 A small-scale version of a larger project, an initial deployment (ID) is, effectively, an operational trial run.
-Typically lasting for a fixed period of 12 months, an ID enables an organisation to run a contained predictive maintenance project to assess results, learn from the experience, and take the learning forward to expand the project’s scope across more machines and/or sites.
+Typically lasting for a fixed period of 12 months, an ID enables an organization to run a contained predictive maintenance project to assess results, learn from the experience, and take that learning forward to expand the project’s scope across more machines and sites.

-An ID is a significant step toward realising a longer-term goal - helping to get the wider organisation on board, identifying potential problems to prevent them from escalating, and accomplishing smaller goals before full implementation.
+An ID is a significant step toward realizing a longer-term goal - helping to get the wider organization on board, identifying potential problems to prevent them from escalating, and accomplishing smaller goals before full implementation.

 The importance of an ID shouldn’t be underestimated.
 With the right preparation, commitment, and mindset, this “trial run” is a critical success factor in the journey to wide-scale predictive maintenance.

 How do you measure success of PdM projects?

 Project ScalabilityReduction in on-boarding effort from ID to wider adoption - for example:

 Senseye ROI is a free online calculator, designed to show how Senseye PdM can help organizations increase their efficiency.